tesla3327/michaelnthiessen/src/pages/hover-in-vue/index.md

 }
 ```

-Vue isn't necessary at all to achieve this effect.
+As you can see, even though we can do it using Vue, we don't need it to achieve this effect.

 ## Hovering over a Vue component
 If you have a Vue component that you'd like to implement this behaviour with, you'll have to make a slight modification.

-You can't listen to the `mouseover` and `mouseleave` events like we were doing before.
-If your Vue component doesn't [emit those events](https://vuejs.org/v2/guide/components-custom-events.html), there's nothing to listen to.
+**You can't listen to the `mouseover` and `mouseleave` events like we were doing before.**

+If your Vue component doesn't [emit those events](https://vuejs.org/v2/guide/components-custom-events.html), then we can't listen to them.

 Instead, we can add the `.native` [event modifier](https://vuejs.org/v2/guide/components-custom-events.html#Binding-Native-Events-to-Components) to listen to DOM events directly on our custom Vue component:
 ```html